alecabrera27/kickstarter-analysis/README.md

 ## Analysis:
-First, it is important to analyze when are the best date to launch fundraisers, predict when are the best seasons people are willing to donate to kickstarter.
+First, it is important to analyze when are the best date to launch fundraisers, predict when are the best seasons people are willing to donate to theater in kickstarter.

 ### Outcomes Based on Launched Date